zehrarid/MLProject/README.md

 # MLProject
-I tried writing a ML based Random Forest Model for the first time.And here is my implementation.
+I tried writing a ML based Random Forest Model.And here is my implementation.